 Disclosure: Goya sent me three of their extra virgin olive oil products (through the Meatless Monday movement).
 No monetary compensation was provided.
 All opinions and notes are my own.

-Can you believe I baked a cake?
+Can you believe I baked a cake using my own original recipe?

 I had to pinch myself several times to make sure I wasn’t dreaming.